 As the pioneers of the nascent field of microscale fluid–structure interactions, we developed the first theory of flow-induced deformation of microchannels, which was then extended to rationalize the original experimental measurements on flow in compliant microchannels performed at MIT.
 In passing, we rewrote the book on the fluid mechanics of blood vessels.
 Research supported by the National Science Foundation.

 From paint and do-it-yourself home repair to diapers and hygiene products, soft coatings involve the fluid-layer-mediated adhesion of an elastic material to a rigid substrate.
 We seek to enable predictive, multiscale simulation of flow-induced mechanical deformation, including adhesion/debonding and material failure, using nonlocal formulations of continuum mechanics.
-Figure courtesy of public report by S. A. Silling.
 Research supported by the National Science Foundation.

 Complex paste-like mixtures are used as thermal interface materials (TIMs).
 Their rheology impacts the lifetime performance of a TIM.
 Through novel experiments and data-driven rheological characterization, we demonstrated both stress relaxation and buildup, providing the first calibrated models of these soft materials' thixotropic rheophysics.
 Research supported by Purdue's Cooling Technologies Research Center.

-We blend computational fluid dynamics with microgravity measurement of gas-liquid flows.
+We blended computational fluid dynamics with microgravity measurement of gas-liquid flows.
 We proposed new dimensionless Weber-like numbers that delineate bubble entrapment from bubble displacement under different gravity conditions.
-Next, we will analyze the packed-bed research experiment (PBRE) performed by NASA aboard the International Space Station, to develop improved pressure-drop correlations.
+We analyzed the packed-bed research experiment (PBRE) performed by NASA aboard the International Space Station and developed improved interphase drag correlations for CFD.
 Research supported by NASA.